fansilet-roles/dotgnome/README.md

 This role will configure and install gnome theme and icons, it also allows to customize settings using `dconf`.

-By default this role will install the [dracula theme](...), but any custom theme can be installed by changing the role variables.
+By default this role will install the [dracula gtk theme](https://draculatheme.com/gtk), but any custom theme can be installed by changing the role variables.

 Requirements